sarathgalavalli/PokerChallenge/README.md

 # PokerChallenge

-A challenge given by ICM consulting as a first round of qualification for java developer position A poker hand consists of a combination of five playing cards, ranked in the following ascending order (lowest to highest):
+A poker hand consists of a combination of five playing cards, ranked in the following ascending order (lowest to highest):

 Description